 Whenever possible, students will utilize outside space for physical education instruction.
 We will adhere to six feet between students when engaging in physical activity (Updated 4/23/21).
 There will also be instances where physical education is pushed into a classroom and can not engage in physical activity during the class period.
 When two cohorts have physical education the same period they can be mixed in to the same class as long as six feet distancing is maintained (6/27/21).
+Social distancing will be maintained whenever possible (Updated 9/1/21).

-When students are participating in activities that include project their voice (e.g., singing) or playing a wind instrument six feet distancing will be maintained at all time (Updated 4/27/21).
+When students are participating in activities that include projecting their voice (e.g., singing) or playing a wind instrument six feet distancing will be maintained at all time (Updated 4/27/21).
+Social distancing will be maintained whenever possible (Updated 9/1/21).